-Neil Gorsuch Safely Avoided Drama During the Second Day of His Confirmation Hearings
+Neil Gorsuch Safely Avoided Drama During Day Two

 Neil Gorsuch took a careful, measured tone during his second day of hearings that left Senate Democrats with little to latch onto as he heads toward a vote.

-The 20 senators on the committee questioned Gorsuch for more than ten hours Tuesday, with each senator allotted 30 minutes.
+The 20 senators on the committee questioned Gorsuch for more than eleven hours Tuesday, with each senator allotted 30 minutes.
 But there were few fireworks during the long day, even on controversial topics like abortion and President Trump's travel ban.

 "The bottom line that I’d like to convey to you, from the bottom of my heart, is that I’m a fair judge," the Supreme Court nominee told top judiciary committee Democrat Sen. Dianne Feinstein.